 - 1. From the Help menu, select View Detailed Events.
 The View Detailed Events dialog box opens with events listed based on a Start and End date. - 2.
+(Optional) You can select a specific date/time frame by selecting a Start and End date/time and clicking Reload. - 3.
 (Optional) You can filter information by right-clicking a column and selecting Filter Editor.
 (The right-click menu offers various sorting options.)